Iepoev/Thesis/paper/source/12_ch4_classification.md

 For the activity state classification task, the proposals stem from either Natural Language Processing or from earlier experimentations involving Machine learning and Heart Rate data.
 The raw input data of all users are concatenated, resulting in 95.000 datapoints.
 Indexes spaced evenly apart based on the desirec sequence lenght are generated, and a random offset is generated based on the lenght of the remaining beats that don't fit inside a sequence.

 For each epoch an attempt is made to assign a class to all these sequences.
 If all beats in the tail of the sequence are the same class, the entire sequence gets assigned this class.
-The lenght of this tail is a parameter that is explored later in the chapter, but the default case is a tail lenght of half the sequence length.
+The length of this tail is a parameter that is explored later in the chapter, but the default case is a tail lenght of half the sequence length.

 ```python
 if np.all(data[seq_end-(seq_len/2):seq_end,-1] == clss):